aye-technology/USB-Toggle/README.md

 Since the old method was not reliable and didn't work for removable drives, please use this second method instead.

 **Requirements:**
-* The flash drive or drive **must be formatted to NTFS** for this to work.
+* The flash drive or external hard disk **must be formatted to NTFS** for this to work.

 **Files Needed:**
 * `Click to Open.bat` (The launcher)
 * `Read.Only.[NTFS].ps1` (The script)

 **How to use:**
-1. Locate the files in the repository.
+1. Locate the files in the repository and download as ZIP file
 2. Run **`Click to Open.bat`**.
 This file acts as the launcher for the PowerShell script and will handle the necessary permissions automatically.

 ---